 - Emotional or behavioural symptoms such as anxiety or depression, loss of motivation, lack of insight, impulsive behaviour;

 - Cognitive symptoms such as difficulties with short-term memory, word finding, learning new information, concentration, multi tasking, problem solving and working under pressure.

-Debra Morris has worked on these types of cases for many years.
-She has achieved successful results and high levels of compensation for her clients.
 Whilst the effects of these injuries, often referred to as minor head injuries or concussion, can be at the more modest end of the spectrum seen in brain injury generally, – the consequences to an individual can be catastrophic.
 If someone’s SBI is undiagnosed and not recognised that person often tries to struggle on, sometimes for many months, before being unable to continue any longer.

-Debra Morris has a fine eye for detail which is essential in these types of complex cases.
-She also has a passion for getting rehabilitation where possible at the earliest opportunity.
 The earlier these symptoms are diagnosed and treated, the better the outcome will be.
 More often than not there is no access to NHS rehabilitation for these types of injuries and symptoms can continue and worsen over time if you don’t get the help you need.

 If you think you have a SBI please call us to see how Barratts can help.